-Builders’ merchant, Travis Perkins, was traditionally focused on selling building materials to traders.
+Builders’ merchant, Travis Perkins plc, was traditionally focused on selling building materials to traders.
 It then expanded into the B2C space, with the £950m acquisition of consumer brand, Wickes.
-With Wickes facing fierce competition in the DIY market, Travis Perkins needed to deliver innovation through new e-commerce features while ensuring consumers experienced a faultless experience.
+With Wickes facing fierce competition in the DIY market, Travis Perkins plc needed to deliver innovation through new e-commerce features while ensuring consumers experienced a faultless experience.
 The company decided the best way to do this was to bring management of its e-commerce platform, SAP Hybris - in-house, so that it could have greater control.
-However, the team soon ran into challenges.

-The IT team was constantly on the back-foot when it came to resolving problems and had no visibility into why or where the problems were occurring, Tayib adds: “We were fishing in the dark, as we couldn’t really get into the guts of the e-commerce platform and see what was going on inside.
-It was incredibly difficult and time-consuming to find and fix the cause of any problems, which became very stressful and demoralizing for the IT team.”
+The IT team was constantly being reactive when it came to resolving problems and had little visibility into why or where the problems were occurring, Tayib adds: “We were fishing in the dark, as we couldn’t really get into the guts of the e-commerce platform and see what was going on inside.
+It was incredibly difficult and time-consuming to find and fix the cause problems, which became at times stressful and demoralising for the IT team.”

-The Wickes website was failing to meet the expectations of the business and it was evident that the IT team needed detailed performance monitoring data that went beyond the norm.
-Dynatrace was the only solution that could offer the level of granularity that Travis Perkins was looking for.
+The Wickes website was successful in launching B2C eCommerce but as the volume of transactions increased so did performance and reliability issues , it was evident that the IT team needed detailed performance monitoring data that went beyond the norm.
+Dynatrace was the only solution that could offer the level of granularity that Travis Perkins plc was looking for.

 “The only way to describe our impressions of Dynatrace is ‘eye-opening’.
 It was the first opportunity we’d ever had to really understand what our applications were doing.
-We spoke to the likes of AppDynamics, but they didn’t offer the level of granularity we needed.
 The Dynatrace platform blew us away and it was great to see that as technology environments have been redefined, so has the monitoring from Dynatrace.
 Ultimately, it has given us the ability to understand what the experience is like for every user, across every transaction going through the website; as though we were sitting there with them.”